 b.
 Whenever this offense is committed in a motor vehicle, the court shall, in addition to the sentence authorized for the offense, suspend or postpone for six months the driving privilege of the defendant.
 Upon the conviction of any person under this section, the court shall forward a report to the Division of Motor Vehicles stating the first and last day of the suspension or postponement period imposed by the court pursuant to this section.
 If a person at the time of the imposition of a sentence is less than 17 years of age, the period of license postponement, including a suspension or postponement of the privilege of operating a motorized bicycle, shall commence on the day the sentence is imposed and shall run for a period of six months after the person reaches the age of 17 years.

-Underage Alcohol Possession and Underage Drinking Consequences in NJ
+Underage Alcohol Possession and Consumption Penalties in NJ

-Underage possession of alcohol in New Jersey is a disorderly persons criminal offense.
+Underage possession or consumption of alcohol in New Jersey is a disorderly persons criminal offense.
 If convicted, a person faces severe penalties, including: